svikashk/docs/guide/streams-update-status.md

 # Update Status of a Request
 {: .no_toc }

-You can update the status of the requests to keep teammates in sync and aligned on the same goals.
+You can update the status of the requests to keep teammates in sync and aligned with the same goals.

 You can set the following statuses for a request: